 The 1874 Loux Covered Bridge is a historic wooden covered bridge located on Wismer Road crossing the Cabin Run Creek upstream from the Cabin Run Covered Bridge in Bedminster Township and Plumstead Township, Bucks County, Pennsylvania.
 Often incorrectly called Cabin Run Bridge.
 Another covered bridge nearby actually carries that name.

-Of the 1,500 covered bridges that once stood in the state of Pennsylvania, as of 2019, approximately 200 remain.
+As of 2019, approximately 200 of the 1,500 covered bridges that once stood in Pennsylvania remain.

 Loux Bridge was added to the National Register of Historic Places on December 1, 1980.